Peeragogy/Peeragogy.github.io/workbook.md

 there are these different choices in how we approach things.
 Where do you do peeragogy?

-**D** Everywhere I can.
+**DM** Everywhere I can.
 Just now in the kitchen, cooking with a friend, I was doing peeragogy.

-**L** I think you can do it just about anywhere.
+**LSM** I think you can do it just about anywhere.
 My interest though is as it relates to business.
 How different groups and departments work together.

-**P** I agree w/Dorotea.
+**PRQ** I agree w/Dorotea.
 I try to peeragogy everywhere.
 We should find a verb for that.
 I collaborate w/a group of human rights activists in Contingentemx (http://contingentemx.net/) and I also see my collaboration there as a peeragogical practice.
 When you are in a